Mahkota Parade

-Mahkota Parade is a shopping mall located in Banda Hilir, Malacca City, Malacca, Malaysia, which was originally established on 30 January 1994 and relaunched on 1 May 2010 after refurbishment.
+Mahkota Parade is a shopping mall located in Malacca City, Malacca, Malaysia, which was officially opened on 30 January 1994 and relaunched on 1 May 2010 after refurbishment.
 It was acquired by Hektar REIT (Real Estate Investment Trust) in 2006 and became one of its shopping centres, alongside Kulim Central and Central Square in Kedah, Wetex Parade and Segamat Central in Johor, and Subang Parade in Selangor.
+The mall was part of the 32 hectares Mahkota Melaka Seafront Township Project undertaken by The Lion Group in the 1990s, and like its surrounding buildings including the nearby Costa Mahkota Serviced Apartment, is built on reclaimed land.

-The mall building has gross floor area of 1392632 sqft with Net Lettable Area of 519542 sqft with almost 200 stores spanning over 4 floors.
+The mall building has a gross floor area of 1392632 sqft with a Net Lettable Area of 519542 sqft with almost 200 stores spanning over 4 floors.
 It has more than 1,000 parking spaces.

-It houses stores of international brands, food-and-beverages outlets, entertainment centers, 10 Screen MM cineplexes, Ampang Super Bowl, karaoke etc.
+It houses stores of international brands like Innisfree and Guardian, along with food-and-beverages outlets like Starbucks and Tony Roma's, also entertainment centers, 10 Screen MM cineplexes, Ampang Super Bowl, karaoke etc.